Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Problem description

 Although it is not typical to budget the drilling of 6 wells for pressure maintenance as each one's cost is in the range of tens of millions of dollars, it needs to be noted that most producers in the cluster could function as lateral extensions of a few multi-segment horizontal wells thereby reducing the costs.
 Regardless, by performing this aggregation, the total amount of CO$_2$ sequestered drops significantly as seen in Figure \ref{fig5}.
 This case will be referred to as the "reduced placement optimum" one.

 Similar to the previous case study, the group control policy of the three producers retained is removed.
-Their target rate as well as their allowable breakthrough rate is adjusted by the optimizer on a 90 days basis.
-Since the designed project duration is 40 years, the number of decision variables increased rapidly.
+Their target rate as well as their allowable breakthrough rate is adjusted by the optimizer every 90 days.
+We discretize the 40-year horizon into 160 control intervals (90 days each), yielding $3\times160 = 480$ rate variables for the three producers (and the same number for CO$_2$ limits).
 Furthermore, a single decision variable is used for the target injection rate, slightly tunable from the base value of 170 MMscf/day.
 The decision variables are shown in Table \ref{tab6}.

 In this optimization case, four objective functions were utilized.
-The goal is for the BO to optimize the reduced placement optimum case's variables to be as close as possible to the placement optimum one's in each objective function necessary for a CCS project.
+The goal is to tune the reduced placement optimum controls to recover, as much as possible, the placement optimum performance across four CCS-relevant objectives.
 The four objective functions are shown below in Eq. \ref{eq:objectives}